Domino (2019 film)

-Domino is a 2019 crime thriller film directed by Brian De Palma and starring Nikolaj Coster-Waldau, Carice van Houten, Guy Pearce, and Eriq Ebouaney.
+Domino is a 2019 crime thriller film directed by Brian De Palma and starring Nikolaj Coster-Waldau, Carice van Houten, Guy Pearce and Eriq Ebouaney.
 It is an international co-production filmed on-location across Europe.
-It tells the story of a Danish police officer (Coster-Waldau) who is seeking justice for the murder of his partner by a vengeful man (Ebouaney), hampered by his target being a CIA informant.
+It tells the story of Danish police officer Christian Toft (Coster-Waldau), who is seeking justice for the murder of his partner Lars Hansen by the vengeful Ezra Tarzi (Ebouaney), hampered by his target being a CIA informant.

 In the United States, it was released direct-to-VOD on 31 May 2019 by Saban Films but received theatrical releases in other territories.
 It received generally negative reviews.
 De Palma has expressed discontent with the final film, revealing that considerable sections of the original script were not filmed as intended due to production issues.